jyp/topics/PolyTest/PolyTest.markdown

 \end{tikzpicture}

 This can be achieved by picking

-* q = α, the initial F-algebra;
+* q = α, the initial F-algebra.

-This choice implies that:

-1. the lhs. of the implication is verified;
-2. ⟨a⟩ = ⦃p⦄, the catamorphism of p.
+* ⟨a⟩ = ⦃p⦄, the catamorphism of p.

+Thus, the lhs. of the implication is verified, and

-3. t₁ = a, t₂ = fixpoint of F (from now on written I)
+1. t₁ = a, t₂ = fixpoint of F (from now on written I)
-3. $⦃p⦄$ is an function, of type $I → a$.
+2. $⦃p⦄$ is an function, of type $I → a$.

 We obtain equation (1):